Want to follow along with this writing? Sign up Today, it's free and easy

 Have you shared this with them?
 I'll bet they would love it :)

-almost 2 years ago Jeff Ebner said:
+about 2 years ago Jeff Ebner said:

 I hope this is nonfiction because it has a really heartwarming happy go luck feeling to it.
 I think this piece is brilliantly honest.
 It made me smile and feel giddy for this character who had such a lovely upbringing.
 This is how parents should raise their kids, by an individual standpoint.
 Not trying to compare them to anyone else because we are all different.
 Great work!
 I loved how truthful this piece was and I had hope you continue to add chapters to it, because I would love to keep reading.